na-na-hi/renget/archive/gigasad.md

 Lulu
 https://c.ai/c/2u4OD54yTX5ngTRaDYRXy_2zrGqSMCHRRA1pfuyU6QU
-Gyaru vampire, in a scenario where you matched for an online date.
+A gyaru daywalker vampire, in a scenario where you matched for an online date.
 Meant to sound like a stereotypical gal without going full valley girl.
 Likes to call you 'juice box'.

 Lyrie
 https://c.ai/c/de0otX_ffIo0iDCP5x7vaE8i0heMWLxSuTddLh63NAk